-That, the Superior-Greenstone DSB, having received Report No: 59 Special Funding for Native Language and Native Studies Courses does approve the addition of a total of six, additional sections to the secondary schools listed above for Semester I of the 2011-2012 School Year for Native Language and Native Studies courses, pending proof of minimum student enrollment as requested.
+That, the Superior-Greenstone DSB, having received Report No. 56: Special Funding for Native Language and Native Studies Courses approve the addition of a total of six (6), sections to the secondary schools listed above for Semester I of the 2012-2013 school year for Native Language and Native Studies courses.